awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 from myDemoFunction.myClasses import MyClass1
 ```

-## Debug the Local Version of a Lambda Function or Its Related API Gateway API<a name="lambda-functions-debug"></a>
+## Debug the local version of a Lambda function or its related API Gateway API<a name="lambda-functions-debug"></a>

 You can debug local Lambda function code or its related API Gateway API in your environment using common debugging aids such as breakpoints, stepping through code, and setting watch expressions\.

 **Note**
 You cannot debug the remote version of a Lambda function or its related API Gateway API in your environment\.
 You can only invoke it\.

 To debug the local version of an existing Lambda function or its related API Gateway API, you must first import the remote version of the function into your AWS Cloud9 development environment, if the function isn't already there\.
-See [Import a Lambda Function](#lambda-functions-import)\.
+See [Import a Lambda function](#lambda-functions-import)\.

 **Important**
 If you import the remote version of a Python function into your environment, you must choose one of the following options before you can debug it: